clear-code/xmlua/docs/reference/html.md

     ...,
     ["Attribute name n"] = "Attribute value n",
   },
-  -- 3rd element is child node
+  -- 3rd element is child node.
   "Text node1", -- If this element is a string, this element is a text node.
   {                 -- If this element is a table, this element is an element node.
     "Child node name1",